-When a person is involved in a personal injury claim, an adjuster from the insurance company will request to see all medical documentation concerning injuries as well as medical treatments and more.
-In some cases, an individual may be asked to have an independent medical examination (IME).
-When an accident victim deals with this type of situation, there are certain things they must take into consideration.
+When you are involved in a personal injury claim, an adjuster from the insurance company will request access to your medical documentation, including records of injuries and treatments.
+In some cases, you may even be asked to undergo an independent medical examination (IME).
+When faced with these requests, it is crucial to know what to consider and how to respond.

 Necessary Medical Records

 There are certain medical records that should be provided without hesitation.
 Examples include:

 - Prescribed medications for pain experienced after the accident

 - Details of daily treatment during a hospital stay